 If you are unable to pay a loan that is secured on your property, you may be at risk of repossession action which could result in the loss of your home.

-If you're a homeowner getting certain income related benefits you might be able to get help towards interest payments on:
+If you receive certain qualifying benefits you may be able to get some help towards the interest payments on your mortgage.

 For further details please see:

 For general advice about debt and money management, and details of organisations that may be able to help you, please see: